briandrum/codes.forchagrin.com/_chapters/chapter-951-parks.md

 1. _(a)_ As used in this section:

-    1. _(1)_ “Newspaper dispenser” means any single container, rack, shelf, or device to hold or store publications for distribution including but not limited to newspapers, catalogs, periodicals or handbills.
+    1. _(1)_ "Newspaper dispenser" means any single container, rack, shelf, or device to hold or store publications for distribution including but not limited to newspapers, catalogs, periodicals or handbills.

-    2. _(2)_ “Dispensing station” means a group of newspaper dispensers joined together at a fixed location.
+    2. _(2)_ "Dispensing station" means a group of newspaper dispensers joined together at a fixed location.

 2. _(b)_ No person, company or corporation other than the Village shall install